tobiasdavidveiga/tobiasdavidveiga/README.md

 # ⚙️ Automation Enjoyer

+### About me

-I let computers do my chores; an automation enthusiast driven by caffeine and slightly allergic to repetitive tasks.
+Letting computers handle the boring stuff — an automation enthusiast fueled by caffeine and mildly allergic to repetitive tasks.

-Always enjoy attending tech events and connecting with people who are building genuinely cool things.
+I always enjoy attending technology events and connecting with people who are creating really cool things.

-My tools of choice?
-Anything that supports clean code and seamless integration; from Python scripts to C# logic and visual workflows.
+### My tools of choice

+Anything that promotes clean code and seamless integration.
+My preferences are Python and n8n.

-Let’s build something smart (or at least funny) together! ☕🤖
+### Let’s build something smart (or at least funny) together! ☕🤖